 - Instant messages

 How to help protect against these vulnerabilities

-Norton can help users protect against some instances of this threat.
-If you run into any issues installing patches, you should make sure your Norton product definitions are up to date first, then apply operating system patches immediately afterward.
+Norton can help users protect against some instances of threats like these.
+If you run into any issues installing patches, you should first make sure your Norton product definitions are up to date, then apply operating system patches immediately afterward.

 How to help protect cloud data

-It’s a good idea to check with the cloud storage provider to see if their systems are affected by this vulnerability, and if so, ask them what to do to help protect important data.
+It’s a good idea to check with the cloud storage provider to see if their systems are affected by a particular vulnerability.
+If so, ask your provider what to do to help protect important data.